akgrant43/AkgMiscellaneousUtilities/mc/AKG-SanoPlasma.package/SanoPlasmaPresetGenerator.class/README.md

 SanoPlasmaPresetGenerator generates a custom.csv (custom programs) and presets for running the plasma and contacts in crossover fashion, i.e. the plasma runs from the start frequence to the end frequency, and the contacts run in the opposite direction.

+The custom programs are not required to use the presets.

 SanoPlasmaPresetGenerator new
 	startFreq: 400000;
 	endFreq: 500000;